benhprentice/HabitPal/README.md

 ## Project Status
 Project is: _in progress_

+Lu Bai
+1. Did reaserch for making websites.
+2. Setting up environment using Anaconda.
+Testing and debugging our project.
+3. Fixed css, error for saving task and task bar position, ect.
+4. Made icon for the website
+5. Made avatars for the project

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.